OpenTechSchool-Brussels/data-visualisation-with-processing/readme.markdown

 http://www.tylerlhobbs.com/writings/probability-distributions-for-artists

 Todo:
+- Create little game data set where some specific information needs to be got (like one value is very different, we have two clusters, ...) and ask what this info is.
+Should be hard to see by the numbers, but easy to tell by finding a good visualisation.
 - One more log: Graphs & Networks (Wikipedia nodes?)
 - One more log (or part): RSS feeds.
 Inspiration: http://btk.tillnagel.com/tutorials/rss-feeds-processing.html